 - Heart or circulatory surgery within the last 12 months

-First, any plan from any company that does not require you to answer health or lifestyle questions will always subject you to a 24-36 month waiting period.
+First, any final expense insurance plan that does not require you to answer health or lifestyle questions will always subject you to a 24-36 month waiting period.

 There are no exceptions to that rule.